Have You Ever Seen How Lumberjacks Cut Trees?

 Snowy mountains are really harsh

+Last week a logging company invited us to a mountain tour to see how trees are logged.
+While we were going up the mountain plowing through snow, a staff member talked a lot about the troubles they have faced in the mountains.
 The stories reminded me of a huge hostage crisis lasting for 10 days in the deep mountains in the winter of 1972, though I hadn’t been born yet.
 The police riot squad laid siege outside but soon became dysfunctional.
 Food and water were frozen.
 There was no bathroom, of course.
 In order to continue the operation, the military was dispatched for logistic support.
 The remote mountains are such a harsh environment especially in winter.

 Winter is the season to cut trees

 Even in summer, the work environment is still harsh, and there are many other things for loggers to do in the mountains.
 Such as mowing underbrush for the healthy development of trees, maintaining mountain roads, etc., with many risks different from those in winter.
-They always work near dangerous creatures active in summer, like brown bears and giant hornets.
+They always work near dangerous creatures active in summer, like brown bears and giant killer hornets.

 Humans are part of nature